openharmony/location_location_cangjie_wrapper/README.md

-# Location
+# location_cangjie_wrapper

 ## Introduction

+The location_cangjie_wrapper is a Cangjie API encapsulated on OpenHarmony based on the capabilities of the Location Subsystem.
 People take their mobile devices wherever they go.
 Mobile devices have become a necessity in people's daily routines, whether it be for looking at the weather forecast, browsing news, hailing a taxi, navigating, or recording data from a workout.
 All these activities are so much associated with the location services on mobile devices.

 With the location awareness capability offered by OpenHarmony, mobile devices will be able to obtain real-time, accurate location data.
 Building location awareness into your application can also lead to a better contextual experience for application users.